ndsl6211/nvim-gemini-cli/README.md

   -- Maximum number of open files to track max_open_files = 10,

-  -- Allow :w in diff window to accept changes
-  -- If false, you must accept via CLI prompt allow_w_to_accept = false,
+  -- Allow :w in diff window to automatically accept and save changes -- If true, pressing :w in the diff buffer accepts the suggestions. allow_w_to_accept = true,

+  -- Automatically setup default keymaps (<leader>gc, <leader>gs)
+  setup_keymaps = true,
 })
 ```